Trigger warning: Trigger warning for descriptions of abuse and sex-related topics.

 How porn affects consumers

 Some people argue, That’s not a big deal, it’s just fantasy.
 But research shows that porn’s influence can and does find its way into young people’s sexual expectations and behaviors.Koletić G. (2017).
 Longitudinal associations between the use of sexually explicit material and adolescents' attitudes and behaviors: A narrative review of studies.
 Journal of adolescence, 57, 119–133. https://doi.org/10.1016/j.adolescence.2017.04.006Copy Peter, J., & Valkenburg, P. M. (2016).
 Adolescents and pornography: A review of 20 years of research.53(4-5), 509-531. doi:10.1080/00224499.2016.1143441Copy For example, a recent poll found that the more porn a man consumes, the more likely he is to be dissatisfied with his penis size.
-And the same goes for women with male partners—the more porn they consume, the less satisfied they are with their partner’s penis size.International Andrology London.
+The same applies to women with male partners.
+The more porn they consume, the less satisfied they are with their partner’s penis size.International Andrology London.
 (2017).
 The porn hypothesis – findings prove porn consumption fuels the desire for penis enlargement surgery in the UK.
 Retrieved from https://london-andrology.co.uk/news/the-porn-hypothesis-findings-prove-porn-consumption-fuels-the-desire-for-penis-enlargement-surgery-in-the-uk/Copy Research also consistently demonstrates that porn consumption is a significant predictor of sexual aggression.Wright, P. J., Tokunaga, R. S., & Kraus, A. (2016).
 A meta-analysis of pornography consumption and actual acts of sexual aggression in general population studies.
 Journal of Communication, 66(1), 183-205. doi:https://doi.org/10.1111/jcom.12201Copy Peter, J., & Valkenburg, P. M. (2016).
 Adolescents and pornography: A review of 20 years of research.53(4-5), 509-531. doi:10.1080/00224499.2016.1143441Copy Wright, P. J., Paul, B., & Herbenick, D. (2021).
 Preliminary Insights from a U.S. Probability Sample on Adolescents' Pornography Exposure, Media Psychology, and Sexual Aggression.
 Journal of health communication, 1–8.
 Advance online publication. https://doi.org/10.1080/10810730.2021.1887980Copy Goodson, A., Franklin, C. A., & Bouffard, L. A. (2021).
 Male peer support and sexual assault: The relation between high-profile, high school sports participation and sexually predatory behaviour.
 27(1), 64-80. doi:10.1080/13552600.2020.1733111Copy Studies also suggest that increased pornography consumption is associated with the enjoyment of degrading, uncommon, or aggressive sexual behaviors.Ezzell, M. B., Johnson, J. A., Bridges, A. J., & Sun, C. F. (2020).
 I (dis)like it like that: Gender, pornography, and liking sex.
 J.Sex Marital Ther., 46(5), 460-473. doi:10.1080/0092623X.2020.1758860Copy

-Another study indicated that teens often reported trying to copy porn in their own sexual encounters, and that the pressure to imitate porn was often an aspect of unhealthy relationships.Rothman, E. F., Kaczmarsky, C., Burke, N., Jansen, E., & Baughman, A. (2015).
+Another study indicated that teens often reported trying to copy porn in their own sexual encounters.
+The pressure to imitate porn was often an aspect of unhealthy relationships.Rothman, E. F., Kaczmarsky, C., Burke, N., Jansen, E., & Baughman, A. (2015).
 'Without Porn … I Wouldn't Know Half the Things I Know Now: A Qualitative Study of Pornography Use Among a Sample of Urban, Low-Income, Black and Hispanic Youth.
 Journal of sex research, 52(7), 736–746. https://doi.org/10.1080/00224499.2014.960908Copy And according to a UK survey of over 22,000 adult women, 16% reported having been forced or coerced to perform sex acts the other person had seen in porn.Taylor, J., & Shrive, J. (2021).
 ‘I thought it was just a part of life’: Understanding the scale of violence committed against women in the UK since birth.
 VictimFocus.
 Retrieved from https://irp.cdn-website.com/f9ec73a4/files/uploaded/Key-Facts-Document-VAWG-VictimFocus-2021a.pdfCopy

 But just as harmful as the things porn shows is what it doesn’t show.
 Pornography doesn’t give an accurate picture of what healthy sex is like; it cuts out important things like consent, communication, foreplay, and other ways partners are responsive to each other’s needs and preferences.

 Many young people’s expectations regarding sex have been affected by porn without even realizing it.
 As one young woman related to us when talking about being sexually intimate with her partner, “We were having sex when, out of nowhere, he spit on me.
 I didn’t know how to react.
-He was embarrassed when he saw that he wasn’t getting the reaction he was expecting….
-What he’d seen [in porn] had created unrealistic expectations for what sex would be like.
-He saw people do things to each other and get certain reactions, and assumed they’d transfer into real life.”Fight the New Drug.
+He was embarrassed when he saw that he wasn’t getting the reaction he was expecting… What he’d seen [in porn] had created unrealistic expectations for what sex would be like.
+He saw people do things to each other and get certain reactions and assumed they’d transfer into real life.”Fight the New Drug.
 (2019).
-True story: What porn taught my husband to do during sex .
+True story: What porn taught my husband to do during sex.
 Retrieved from https://fightthenewdrug.org/what-porn-taught-my-husband-to-do-during-sex/Copy

-As Dagbjört Ásbjörnsdóttir, a sexologist at the Reykjavik Department of Education and Youth, has stated, “I believe—and research backs it—that material that children see online affects their ideas on sex… We need to react before the damage is done and we need to prevent children [from] seeing something online that might harm them or give them delusions.”Euronews.
+As Dagbjört Ásbjörnsdóttir, a sexologist at the Reykjavik Department of Education and Youth, has stated, “I believe—and research backs it—that material that children see online affects their ideas on sex… We need to react before the damage is done, and we need to prevent children [from] seeing something online that might harm them or give them delusions.”Euronews.
 (2018).
 Tackling the impact of porn on Iceland's youths.
 Retrieved from https://www.euronews.com/2018/01/31/tackling-the-impact-of-porn-on-iceland-s-youthsCopy

 Porn isn’t just entertainment.
 It isn’t just intended for arousal.
 Whether intentionally or not, it teaches toxic messages that can have real-world consequences.